Margielyn Didal

-Margielyn Arda Didal (born April 19, 1999) is a Filipino professional street skateboarder who rose to fame when she competed in the X Games Minneapolis 2018 and won a gold medal in the 2018 Asian Games.
+Margielyn "Margie" Arda Didal (born April 19, 1999) is a Filipino professional street skateboarder who rose to fame when she competed in the X Games Minneapolis 2018 and won a gold medal in the 2018 Asian Games.

 Early life and family

-Margielyn Didal was born on April 19, 1999 in Cebu City, Philippines to Lito and Julie Didal.
+Margielyn Didal was born on April 19, 1999, in Cebu City, Philippines to Lito and Julie Didal.
 Her father is a carpenter and her mother is a sidewalk vendor selling kwek kwek.
 She is the fourth of five siblings.

 Career

 Early years

 Didal started skateboarding with friends at the now-closed Concave Park in Cebu.
 When the park closed, she and her friends struggled to find a new place to skateboard.
 She has narrated how she and her friends were apprehended by police officers and security guards when they were caught practicing in the streets and in abandoned areas, as well as one account of being barred entry from a shopping mall due to her having a skateboard.
 Didal's parents were initially skeptical of Didal pursuing a career in skateboarding but later supported her decision.

 She approached Daniel Bautista, who would later be her coach in the 2018 Asian Games, and borrowed boards from Bautista's friends.
 Bautista said that Didal became better than boys in her area and he recognized her talent.
 In 2012, Didal started to compete in local tournaments in Cebu City, particularly those organized by Jeson L. Guardo of G-Concepts, in Barangay Tisa in Cebu City.

 Sometime in 2014, she injured her right arm, and in December of the same year she severely sprained her right ankle, her dominant foot.
 The effect of the latter injury lingered for some years.
 To manage the ankle sprain, Didal underwent months of therapy at Cardia Olympia and intense assessment at the Red Bull High Performance Training Center in Santa Monica, California in July 2019.